Azure/azure-powershell/src/Aks/Aks/help/New-AzAksNodePool.md

 ```

 ### -GpuInstanceProfile
-The gPUInstanceProfile to be used to specify GPU MIG instance profile for supported GPU VM SKU
+The GpuInstanceProfile to be used to specify GPU MIG instance profile for supported GPU VM SKU.

 ```yaml
 Type: System.String